openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 Model API Pipelines represent the high-level wrappers upon the input data and accessing model results management.
 It performs the data submission for model inference, verification of inference status, whether the result is ready or not, and results accessing.

-The `AsyncPipeline` is available, which handle the asynchronous execution of single model.
+The `AsyncPipeline` is available, which handles the asynchronous execution of a single model.

 ## Ready-to-use Model API solutions

 To apply Model API wrappers in custom applications, learn the provided example of common scenario of how to use Python* Model API.

  In the example, the SSD architecture is used to predict bounding boxes on input image `"sample.png"`.
-The model execution is produced by `OpenvinoAdapter`, therefore we submit the path to model's `xml` file.
-The model is loaded on CPU device inside the adapter.
+The model execution is produced by `OpenvinoAdapter`, therefore we submit the path to the model's `xml` file.
+The model is loaded on a CPU device inside the adapter.

 Once the SSD model wrapper instance is created, we get the predictions by the model in one line: `ssd_model(input_data)` - the wrapper performs the preprocess method, synchronous inference on OpenVINO side and postprocess method.